HomeGuidesSamplesAPI

 If a request doesn't have the Authorization header, the API would return a 401 HTTP error code to indicate an unauthorized request.

-Sample requests in this guide present the Authorization header with Bearer {your access token}.
+Sample requests in this guide present the Authorization header with Bearer {api_token}.
 If you're using sample requests to try the API, remember to replace {your access token} with your access token.

 Search for inspections